 Giant Galápagos tortoises Dolly, Polly and Priscilla embarked on an epic trek across ZSL London Zoo to move into their new home.

-From Saturday 9 October 2021, visitors will be transported to the famous archipelago, surrounded by the sights and sensations of the pristine, isolated island chain.
+Visitors will be transported to the famous archipelago, surrounded by the sights and sensations of the pristine, isolated island chain.

 About the species